 Skip to main content

-How much is Tremfya without insurance
+How much is Tremfya without insurance?

 Key takeaways

-• Paying for Tremfya without insurance can be intimidating, considering its retail price of $24,000 per 100 mg dose.
+• Tremfya without insurance costs $17,873 per 100 mg dose.

 Tremfya (guselkumab) is a brand-name injectable medication that is prescribed to combat inflammation in the setting of severe plaque psoriasis, psoriatic arthritis, and ulcerative colitis.
-It is a biologic drug, more specifically a monoclonal antibody, that binds to the inflammatory mediator interleukin-23 (IL-23) to stop the auto-immune cascade fueling these health conditions.
+It is a biologic drug, more specifically a monoclonal antibody, that binds to the inflammatory mediator interleukin-23 (IL-23) to stop the autoimmune cascade fueling these health conditions.
 Like most biologic drugs, Tremfya carries a hefty price tag.
 Those hardest hit are people without health insurance.
 We will examine its expense and ways to save.

 Related: Tremfya coupon | Tremfya details